 What do I do with my rubbish?

 Rubbish and items for recycling should be tied securely in a leak-proof bag and left outside your flat door after 10pm each night except Saturdays.
 They are collected by porters early the following morning.
 There is no collection on Sunday mornings and you can not leave non-domestic rubbish or large pieces of refuse outside your door or anywhere in the court.
 Please do not put rubbish out before 10pm or leave it on your landing all weekend.
 It is an eyesore for other residents and could attract rodents.

 Can I recycle?

 There is a recycling service.
-Bag up old newspapers, magazines, plastics, glass bottles etc. and leave them outside your flat door with the refuse bags or carry them the recycle shed in the main car park.
+Bag up old newspapers, magazines, plastics, glass bottles etc. and leave them outside your flat door with the refuse bags or carry them to the recycle shed in the main car park.

 Can I go on the roof?

 No; except in emergencies.
 In an emergency, if you can’t escape down the stairs to the street, use the stairs to reach the roof exit.
 The emergency lighting is activated, but taking a torch is advisable.
 Once you are on the roof follow the walkways – DO NOT cross under the barriers towards the parapets unless instructed to do so by the Emergency Services or Kenilworth Court Staff.
 The fire escape for Block H is down the Block I stairs and vice versa.
 The escape routes for Blocks A, B, C, D, E, F & E are down any of the adjacent blocks safe stairways.
 Newcomers (and their children) are encouraged to ask a Porter for a guided tour to show them these escape routes.